tomhanoldt/next-slider/README.md

 ![targetgroups](https://github.com/slidevision/sl8v-slider-api/blob/master/docs/targetgroups.png)

 ## Preface
-I'm [Tom Hanoldt](https://www.tomhanoldt.info) and I build Sliders since 10 years.
+I'm [Tom Hanoldt](https://www.tomhanoldt.info) and I build Sliders for 10 years.

 Sliders are online questionnaires that are heavily used from the Lead-Gen/Funnel-Marketing industry to collect the first interest of a customer and enrich it with information about the lead.